dmz44/Robotics_Assignment_5/README.md

 ---

-### Part 3: Programming ROS2 Servers and Clients to Integrate Espeak, Whisper, and LlaMa
+### Part 4: ROS2 Servers and Clients to Integrate Espeak, Whisper, and LlaMa

-For part 3, you need to code a ROS2 communication script on Jetson interfaces with Espeak, Whisper, and LLaMa.
-You can choose if you want to use either the action server interface, publisher-subscriber interface, or the service client interface for each of the three requirements.
+For part 3, we will provide you with ROS2 script on Jetson interfaces with Espeak, Whisper, and LLaMa.

-Recall that action servers are for robotic actions that take time to complete.
-We think that LLM responses, Espeak text-to-speech, and Whisper voice transcriptions should all be done with action servers and action clients, similar to controlling a robot arm.
-However, it is up to you how you manage the ROS2 integration.

-If you are declaring a new custom message type for this application, you would need to make a new ROS2 package and use colcon to allow the Python interpreter and ROS2 to see your new message type.
-However, this is not necessary if you are using a known message type such as a string.

-[Reading: making custom messages] [https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Custom-ROS2-Interfaces.html](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Custom-ROS2-Interfaces.html)

-You also need a corresponding ROS2 client  that tests the above functionalities of your producer code.
-The requirements are similar to assignment 4, in that we expect raw, unprocessed output similar to the output of ROS2 CLI tools.

-Refer to the Assignment 3 Appendix for the programming guide with ROS2.

-Make sure all machines have synced time and are on the same local network if you are using multiple computers.
+Please take a look at the provided code for ROS2 Servers and clients, and choose what models you want to use for Whisper and LLaMa by modifying the provided code.

 ---